saciestudio/courses-intro-portfolio-analysis/scripts/chapter2_script.md

 ***

 Why did I choose three years and not 1 year when making this plot?
 This is a question of taste.
 We need to have a sufficiently large number of observations to reduce the effect of noise on the performance estimate.
-But, the longer the subperiod is, the more it smooths over the highs and lows in the data.
+But, the longer the subperiod is, the more it smooths over the highs and lows in the data, and the less informative it becomes about the most recently observed performance.
 In the next exercises, you will get a feeling for this trade-off.